Transactive Energy System Deployment over Insecure Communication Links: Problem Statement

 The suppliers and customers take best response with respect to the resource price given by the coordinator.
 The coordinator then aims to select a resource price that maximizes the social welfare.
 The bi-level optimization problem of the coordinator is formulated as

-In problem \eqref{OP coordinator}, the function $p_i^{s*}$ (resp. $p_i^{d*}$) is called the supply (resp. demand) function, and its graphical representation is called the supply (resp. demand) curve, as shown in Fig. \ref{supply_curve} (resp.
-Fig. \ref{demand_curve}).
+In problem \eqref{OP coordinator}, the function $p_i^{s*}$ (resp. $p_i^{d*}$) is called the supply (resp. demand) function, and its graphical representation is called the supply (resp. demand) curve.
 Both hierarchical and distributed market clearing approaches have been widely used to determine the optimal solution $\lambda^*$ of problem \eqref{OP coordinator}.
 We next briefly discuss these two approaches.

-\textit{Hierarchical market clearing.} Hierarchical clearing is also referred to as the auction-based clearing.
-Each agent $i\in\mathcal{V}$ submits its entire supply or demand curve to the coordinator.
-Upon receiving all the individual supply and demand curves, the coordinator determines the clearing price as $\lambda^*$ such that \eqref{OP CO constraint 3} holds, i.e., $\lambda^*$ is at the intersection between the aggregated supply and demand curves, as shown in Fig. \ref{market_clearing}.
+\textit{Hierarchical market clearing.} Hierarchical market clearing is implemented through auction.
+Individual suppliers $i\in\mathcal{V}_s$ and customers $i\in\mathcal{V}_d$ submit their entire supply or demand curves to the coordinator, respectively.
+Upon receiving all the individual curves, the coordinator first determines the aggregated supply and demand curves, and then find the market clearing price as the intersection between the aggregated supply and demand curves.